MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-cloud-apps.md

 In this illustration:

 - Some apps are sanctioned for use.
-This sanction is a simple way of beginning to manage apps.
+Sanctioning is a simple way of beginning to manage apps.
 - You can enable greater visibility and control by connecting apps with app connectors.
 App connectors use the APIs of app providers.

 You can begin managing apps by sanctioning, unsanctioning, or outright blocking apps.
 To begin managing apps, see [Govern discovered apps](/defender-cloud-apps/governance-discovery).

+<a name="step-6"></a>

 ## Step 6.
 Configure Conditional Access App Control

 One of the most powerful protections you can configure is Conditional Access App Control.
 This protection requires integration with Microsoft Entra ID.
 It allows you to apply Conditional Access policies, including related policies (like requiring healthy devices), to cloud apps you've sanctioned.

 You might already have SaaS apps added to your Microsoft Entra tenant to enforce multi-factor authentication and other conditional access policies.
 Microsoft Defender for Cloud Apps natively integrates with Microsoft Entra ID.
 All you must do is configure a policy in Microsoft Entra ID to use Conditional Access App Control in Defender for Cloud Apps.
 This routes network traffic for these managed SaaS apps through Defender for Cloud Apps as a proxy, which allows Defender for Cloud Apps to monitor this traffic and to apply session controls.

+>> Rework figure

 :::image type="content" source="./media/eval-defender-xdr/m365-defender-mcas-architecture-e.svg" alt-text="A diagram that shows the architecture for the Microsoft Defender for Cloud Apps with SaaS apps." lightbox="./media/eval-defender-xdr/m365-defender-mcas-architecture-e.svg":::